michellesandhika/katacoda-scenarios/sales-and-marketing/step2.md

 Have a look at the comments first.

 *Option 1*
-- Navigate to the corresponding post by clicking the register `test` -> `Visit Site`
+- Navigate to the corresponding post by clicking the register tab with the home icon and the name of your website, e.g. `ARTS & more` -> `Visit Site`
 - Open the published posts and scroll through the comments at the bottom of each page.

 *Option 2*